 Council are working with the OpShop to help them stay operational during construction.

 Total cost to repair public toilets are estimated at $276,000.

 The old toilet and shower block at Jimmy Armers beach was badly damaged in the earthquake.
 A replacement block was placed on site November 2018 and is now open to the public.

 The West End toilets are about to be upgraded to help with the flushing issues that we face when large numbers of people use the facility at once.

 Council is working with the Rūnanga, Sport and Recreation Recovery Leadership Team (SRRLT) and community users to establish options and funding for completing earthquake repairs in 2019 to Takahanga's lower tennis courts.

 The existing swimming pool in Kaikōura on the Esplanade was closed in 2016 after it was damaged by the earthquake.
-Since then, Council has provided funding support for a temporary "pop-up" pool.

 Find out more about the Swimming Pool Rebuild here.